JakobGM/astrality/docs/templating.rst

     secondary-font = 'FuraMono Nerd Font'
     tertiary-font = 'FuraMono Nerd Font'

 With other words, references to *non-existent* numeric context identifiers are replaced with the greatest *available* numeric context identifier at the same indentation level.

 .. hint::
     This construct can be very useful when you are expecting to change the underlying context of templates.
-Defining font types and color schemes using numeric identifiers allows you to switch between themes which define a different number of fonts and colors to be used.
+Defining font types and color schemes using numeric identifiers allows you to switch between themes which define a different number of fonts and colors to be used!

 .. _jinja2: